Mental Health and Wellbeing Service

 As such, all first appointments relating to mental health and wellbeing take the form of an initial assessment with a member of the team.

-The purpose of this appointment is to provide you with an opportunity to discuss your main concerns and to explore your needs in a confidential and supportive environment.
-It will give you the opportunity to discuss what service and/or support is appropriate following the assessment.
+The purpose of this appointment is to provide you with an opportunity to discuss your main concerns and explore your needs in a confidential and supportive environment.

 Counselling